der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignIterator.md

 # Methods
 |Method Name|Return Type|Description|
 |-|-|-
-[hasNext](#hasnext)|Boolean|Returns a Boolean value that determines if this iterator has more campaign elements.
+[hasNext](#hasnext)|Boolean|Returns a Boolean value that determines if this iterator has more elements.
 [next](#next)|[Campaign](./Campaign)|Advances to the next campaign in this iterator and returns it.
-[totalNumEntities](#totalnumentities)|int|Returns the total number of campaigns indexed by this iterator.
+[totalNumEntities](#totalnumentities)|int|Returns the number of campaigns matched by the selector which generated this iterator.

 ## <a name="hasnext"></a>hasNext
-Returns a Boolean value that determines if this iterator has more campaign elements.
+Returns a Boolean value that determines if this iterator has more elements.

 ### Returns:
 |Type|Description|
 |-|-
-Boolean|Boolean value that determines if this iterator has more campaign elements.
+Boolean|Boolean value that determines if this iterator has more elements.

 ## <a name="next"></a>next
 Advances to the next campaign in this iterator and returns it.